hijiangtao/dark-tech/README.md

 #Dark-Tech : A New Hexo Theme

-Dark-Tech theme is really a cool ideal personal-blog resolution, which is inspired by Hacker Cultrue and Metro-light Theme(Author:[halfer53](https://github.com/halfer53/)).
+Dark-Tech theme is really a cool ideal personal-blog resolution, which is inspired by Hacker Culture and Metro-light Theme(Author:[halfer53](https://github.com/halfer53/)).
 It's a flat, minimal and responsive theme designed for hexo, and developed based on dark.
 Welcome the Redevelopment based on Dark-Tech as well as the Use of it.

 #Demo Show